MounicaSubramanium/COVID-19/README.md

 Please see https://darksky.net/dev/docs for meaning and units of each value.
 Where applicable, units are pulled in SI units.

 The JSON returned hourly values and daily values.
 For the purposes of this project, daily values were used.
-Each value recorded in each cell is the mediian value for the day of the given column, along with the 14 preceding days, for the location of the given row.
+The header for each column was taken and passed as a Unix time value to retrieve data for that date.